 It was also at that time, in my early twenties, that I began to explore the practice of yoga.
-Wanting to incorporate all that I was learning through meditation and yoga with psychology, I chose to pursue my Master’s degree in Transpersonal Counseling at Naropa University, which I graduated from in 2003.
+Wanting to incorporate all that I was learning through meditation and yoga with my interest in psychology, I chose to pursue my Master of Arts degree in Transpersonal Counseling Psychology at Naropa University, which I graduated from in 2003.

 After receiving my master’s degree, I worked as a primary therapist for four years at the Eating Disorder Center of Denver, and developed their therapeutic yoga program during that time.
 In 2007, I began working as an outpatient psychotherapist at La Luna Center, began my private practice, and completed the Sensorimotor Psychotherapy Institute’s Training for the Treatment of Trauma.

 I married my husband Jayson in 2007, and became a mother in 2009.
-In my first years as a mother, my interest in energetics and spirituality deepened again.
+In my early years as a mother, my interest in energetics and spirituality deepened again.
 I continued in my yoga studies and also completed Meditating with the Body, a body based meditation course taught by Reggie Ray, studied with Sandra Ingerman on shamanic journeying, and received my Level 3 certification in Reiki through Reiki Colorado.